 Chapeau de Gendarme 2685 m

-The two main climbing areas of Ubaye, are quite unlike; the Maljasset area shows some beautiful peaks, as Aiguille Large de Mary and Aiguille Pierre André, built in by quartzite, while the Barcelonnette area is dominated by two awesome limestone towers: Pain de Sucre and the close Chapeau de Gendarme, both located along the road rising from Barcelonnette to the Col de la Cayolle and crossing the little village of Villard d’Abas.
+The Ubaye Valley is an area belonging to the French Alpes de Haute-Provence, situated in proximity of France - Italy border.
+The two main climbing areas of Ubaye are quite unlike; the Maljasset area shows some beautiful peaks, as Aiguille Large de Mary and Aiguille Pierre André, built in by quartzite, while the Barcelonnette area is dominated by two awesome limestone towers: Pain de Sucre and the close Chapeau de Gendarme, both located along the road rising from Barcelonnette to the Col de la Cayolle and crossing the little village of Villard d’Abas.

 From Barcelonnette follow the narrow road rising toward Col de la Cayolle as far as the village of Villard d’Abas (14 km. from Barcelonnette).
 Parking after the village in a road pull-out (bridge, Equipment House, mt.
 1530).